 Gareth Southgate, the England under-21 coach, had been mentioned as a possible short-term solution but is reportedly not interested in taking charge of the senior team.

-Jurgen Klinsmann, currently in charge of United States, has also been linked with the position and his odds have dropped significantly
+Jurgen Klinsmann, currently in charge of United States, has also been linked with the position and his odds have dropped significantly.

 Wenger has often expressed an unwillingness to move into international management and has rejected the chance to coach France in the past, but his future at Arsenal is uncertain after an unconvincing season in which the Gunners failed to win a trophy.